TeamcodeARC/Hack4Bengal-3.0/README.md

 The RecyCraft Ecosystem relies on the following dependencies to function effectively:

-- [OpenAI GPT-3](https://github.com/openai/gpt-3): The core AI engine that powers the RecyCraft Ecosystem's intelligent responses.
+- [Gemini][(https://gemini.google.com/)]: The core AI engine that powers the RecyCraft Ecosystem's intelligent responses.

 ## Languages Used 💻